What is ATOP?

-This multi-sited, multidisciplinary project includes contributors from Canada, Peru, Brazil and Mexico.
+This multi-sited, multidisciplinary project includeed contributors from Canada, Peru, Brazil and Mexico.
 It is made of a network of clinical psychiatrists and neuroscientists, medical doctors and anthropologists, epidemiologists and curanderos.

 The team is being led by Dr. Brian Rush, Professor, Dept. of Psychiatry, University of Toronto, Canada and Scientist Emeritus at the Centre for Addiction and Mental Health, Toronto, Canada.
 Other team members include Anja Loizaga-Velder, Director of Psychotherapy and Research, Nierika A. C., Mexico.
-At Takiwasi, the leader of the project is Dr. Jacques Mabit, medical doctor, founder and president.
+At Takiwasi, the responsible for the project is Dr. Jacques Mabit, medical doctor, founder and president.

-The ATOP project and its design are supported by two main sources of knowledge:
+The ATOP project and its design were supported by two main sources of knowledge:

 The first meeting held in Tarapoto in October 2013 was the starting point of this project.
 It gathered researchers from different Latin American countries, Canada and even Australia.
 It was a big success in terms of developing core principles and methods to apply to the various sub-projects to be implemented in different countries.

 In a second stage, all the data collection instruments and respective translations have been developed.
 One of the ATOP challenges has been getting a package of validated tools in three study languages - English, Spanish and Portuguese.
-Core activities which support the projects include assistance with proposal development, advice on methodology, staying informed of the most recent literature and the Ayahuasca research community activities, communications and more.
-We proceed with these individual projects but with the goal to integrate the data to tell a larger story about the therapeutic value of Ayahuasca for the treatment of addictions.
+We proceeded with these individual projects but with the goal to integrate the data to tell a larger story about the therapeutic value of Ayahuasca for the treatment of addictions.

 The Takiwasi Center